-There are as many ways to homeschool as there are ways to be a mother.
+There are as many ways to be successful at homeschooling as there are ways to be a mother.
 I homeschooled for many years until our needs changed, and absolutely loved it.
 During this time, I attended homeschool conventions, educational classes, and was part of the leadership for my homeschool co-op.
 I am often asked, “Where do I start?”
-In this article, I would like to share what I have learned so far.
+In this article, I would like to share what I have learned.

 Having met many successful homeschooling families over the years (and a few unsuccessful ones as well), I have watched them carefully.
-The main elements I see them all apply are clarity, preparation and dedication.
+The main elements I see successful homeschoolers all apply are clarity, preparation and dedication.

 Write a mission statement.
 Businesses do this all the time—it helps them know what their goals are and gives them a measuring stick to know if they are successful.
 Deliberate parents, no matter what education system they choose, can also do this to make sure their children are getting the education that is best for them.

 Why do you want to homeschool?
 What is the purpose of an education to you?
-What does it look like?
 How will you know if it is successful?
 Are you focused on Ivy league preparation or a particular talent (music, science, sports, etc.)?
 Is your goal just to get them through thirteen years?
 Is it to teach them life skills or prepare them for a career?
 How does your child learn best?
 Only you can answer these questions, and the answers might be different for each child.
 This is the foundation against which you will examine everything else.

-Warning: this will take some time.
+This will take some time.
 (But if you need to start homeschooling immediately, be sure to check out Cheap and Easy Ways to Start Homeschooling Now.)
 I recommend reading as many books and resources as you can find in order to answer these questions for your family and situation:

 Legal: What are the homeschool laws in your state or government?
 What do you need to do to comply with them?

-Philosophy: There are a variety of philosophies for homeschooling (take this quiz or this one), and you need to know the best one(s) for your family.
+Philosophy: There are a variety of philosophies for homeschooling ( like this one), and you need to know the best one(s) for your family.
 Is it classical, Charlotte Mason, unit studies, unschooling, or others?
 Which fits best with your lifestyle, time constraints and circumstances?
 What does your family enjoy?

 Curriculum: Once you pin down your philosophy, then start looking at curricula that fits it, or even make your own.
 The options are literally endless.
 Instead of allowing yourself to be discouraged about this, try to be excited!
 And remember, you will probably not get it right the first time, or even the second.
 Usually one size or one box does not fit all—that is probably one reason why you considered homeschooling in the first place.
 Most people I know pick and choose between different curriculum companies for different subjects.
 And then they explore some more.

 Time Use/ Practicality: Now look at how this will work in everyday life.
 When will you do what?
 Who needs help with what and when?
 I love time-mapping for this.
 I get a daily and weekly calendar and write down what everyone does and at what time.
-For example, Katie needs my help with math, so I will make sure that Gideon is practicing the piano at that time, because he doesn’t need me for that.
+For example, when Katie needed my help with math, I made sure that Gideon was practicing the piano at that time, because he didn’t need me for that.
 That was my style though- yours might be different.

 You also might want to consider what subjects you can do together as a family.
-For example, we do science, history and art together—I just assign more or less depending upon age.
+For example, we did science, history and art together—I just assigned more or less depending upon age.
 Other questions you might ask yourself are:

 I don’t mean to say that you need to have everything planned for every minute of the day, but at least have a rough schedule that you will try to stick to.